Personal pronouns: ja, ty on, ona...

 Exercise 3: Grammar in action

-Instruction: Play a short conversation: greeting, introduction, farewell.
+Instruction: Play a short conversation: greet each other, introduce yourselves, say goodbye.

 Show/Hide translation